felipecosta09/Deep-Security-Smart-Check-Scan-Action/README.md

 You can find the original code on: https://github.com/deep-security/smartcheck-scan-action

-[deep security smart check]: https://www.trendmicro.com/smartcheck
+[Deep Security Smart Check]: https://www.trendmicro.com/smartcheck

 This tool is used by the Deep Security Smart Check plugin for [Jenkins](https://plugins.jenkins.io/deepsecurity-smartcheck/) and can also be used as a [GitHub Action](https://github.com/features/actions).